jugurj/disco-bot/README.md

 Hello, this is a first attempt to make a discord bot.

-Cute `Risa chan` is here ready to help you out!
+Cute `Risa Chan` is here ready to help you out!